duncanpierce/vector/README-DESIGN.md

   * Propose adding `Number interface { constraints.Float | constraints.Integer }`
 * Utilise Go arrays to represent vectors
   * Allows direct access to array elements
-  * Opens up future vector size extensions by decoupling
+  * Simplifies future vector size extensions by decoupling vector sizes from types declared in other vector packages
 * Simple naming that follows Go library/intrinsics names where possible (particularly the math and bits packages)
   * Except that we use opportunities that generics open up to reduce API call variants
 * Where there is no Go name, adopt the name used by AVX512